-When calculating the ROI of your pay per click advertising efforts, most people use the net profit of the one sale they made when a new customer clicks on an ad in purchases something from their website.1 But that may not be the correct way of calculating the ROI from a new customer.
+When calculating the Return On Investment for PPC Ads, most people use the net profit of the one sale they made when a new customer clicks on an ad in purchases something from their website.1 But that may not be the correct way of calculating the ROI from a new customer.

 Look to the Future